Noise Policy Timeline

 June 2020 — The Providence Police and Fire Departments, and the Rhode Island State Fire Marshal’s Office, organize a taskforce to respond to increasing complaints about illegal fireworks in the city.

 Fall 2022 — Brett Smiley, a former chief of staff for Mayor Jorge “What Noise?”
 Elorza, runs for mayor on a platform centered around residents’ demands for improved quality of life in the city, including reducing excessive noise.
-His first public initiative to address noise harkens back nearly 30 years to Buddy Cianci’s acquisition of sound-level meters in June 1994 (see above).
+His first policy initiative to address noise harkens back nearly 30 years to Buddy Cianci’s acquisition of sound-level meters in June 1994 (described above).

 ________________